HSBC, Citi allowed to distribute mutual funds in China

-* Comtech Telecommunications Corp. secures $4.5 million agreement for navigation and telematics services

-SHANGHAI, June 26 China's securities regulator has granted licences to HSBC Holdings Plc and Citigroup Inc allowing the two banks to distribute mutual funds and expand their services in the world's second-biggest economy, the two banks said on Wednesday.
+SHANGHAI China's securities regulator has granted licences to HSBC Holdings Plc (HSBA.L) and Citigroup Inc (C.N) allowing the two banks to distribute mutual funds and expand their services in the world's second-biggest economy, the two banks said on Wednesday.

 China revised rules in 2011 to allow foreign banks to distribute mutual funds, allowing them to compete with local banks in this area.